All Episodes

 And of course, there's a lot of Democrat CEOs in any group of CEOs.

-It's not any more traditional that big businessmen are Republican or even conservative.
+It's not anymore traditional that big businessmen are Republican or even conservative.

-But this is the second time Senator McConnell has alluded to this surprised view he has of President Obama, and I just boggles my mind.
+But this is the second time Senator McConnell has alluded to this surprised view he has of President Obama.

-So I want to hear this again, and it was uh yesterday in Washington again at the Wall Street Journal's CEO Council annual meeting.
+And it was yesterday in Washington, again, at the Wall Street Journal CEO Council annual meeting.

-Is anybody have any expectation?
+Did anybody have any expectation?

 This is what boggles my mind.